arharutyunyan/pr_templates/.github/pull_request_template.md

 ### What could this change break outside your team?

+### What is the risk and complexity of this change?

 ### Is your change backwardly compatible?
-If not, please ensure you have aligned with your Eng VP and provide rollback/reversion strategy below.
+If not, please ensure you have aligned with your Eng VP and provide rollback/reversion strategy below

 ### What is the roll back and/or reversion strategy for this change?